 We have prepared the Condensed Consolidated Financial Statements in accordance with the rules and regulations of the Securities and Exchange Commission (the "SEC") for interim financial information.
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
-The Condensed Consolidated Financial Statements include all normal and recurring adjustments considered necessary to present fairly our financial position as of March 31, 2021, results of our operations, comprehensive income and cash flows for the quarters ended March 31, 2021 and 2020.
+The Condensed Consolidated Financial Statements include all normal and recurring adjustments considered necessary to present fairly our financial position as of June 30, 2021, results of our operations and comprehensive income for the quarters and years to date ended June 30, 2021 and 2020, and cash flows for the years to date ended June 30, 2021 and 2020.
 Our results of operations, comprehensive income and cash flows for these interim periods are not necessarily indicative of the results to be expected for the full year.
 These statements should be read in conjunction with the consolidated financial statements and notes thereto defined and included in the Company's Annual Report on Form 10-K as filed with the SEC on February 26, 2021.